 Post-adoption support FAQs

-Find answers to common queries that adoptive parents, birth parents and relatives may have about post-adoption support.
+Find answers to common queries that adoptive parents, birth parents and relatives or those who have been adopted may have about post-adoption support.

 Adoptive parent queries

 Adopted adults and children over 18 can access this service.
 If your child wants access to their birth records and is under 18 and over 15, you’ll need to ask for a post adoption assessment of need.

 Please be aware that we (Leicester City Council) do not provide intermediary services if you are trying to trace birth relatives.
 We can however signpost you to appropriate outside agencies.

 Do we have to keep birth parents informed of a child’s progress?

 Once an Adoption Order has been made, birth parents have no legal rights over the child.
 However, arrangements are made for birth parents to have news of their child via our Post Box Service.
 This is a formal agreement between the birth family and adoptive family, to exchange information about the child.
 Adoptive parents are asked to write to birth parents each year.
 Exchange of information is beneficial to all parties.